akhabbaz/cis568-AugmentedReality/readme.md

  helped stabilize the target image when the gyro sets the orientation.  now the image is much more stable than when using gyro.attitude.

+I also added FixedUpdate and that also helped.

  Adding Position